Cowin2020/LoRa2/README.txt

 Device 1 sends data through device 2 or directly sends to device 0 (gateway device).
 Device 4 only sends data through device 2, and device 3 only send through device 4.
+Devices send only to device 0 by default if not listed.

 SLEEP_MARGIN
 ------------